How to Maintain Your Rental Property

 In a rental space, especially in an apartment complex or condominium tower, certain areas are designated as common.
 This is where residents can spend time relaxing or gathering and enjoying time.
 As these are frequented areas, it’s vital for landlords to maintain them by scheduling cleaning.

 Aside from cleaning, landlords must also inspect the common areas for safety to prevent injuries, falls, and slips.
+Especially if you are renting to tenants with pets.
 Your job is to check the flooring, stairs, and banisters.
 Make sure that lighting is also sufficient.

 Coordinating Property Repairs